 - They are not allowed in the front yard or in the front 2/3 of the side yard

-- One-storey structures are limited to 12-15 feet height limits depending on where you live
+- One-story structures are limited to 12-15 feet in height limits depending on where you live

 - Some cities require permits for structures larger than 120 feet in square footage

 - You must obtain electrical/plumbing permits

 - Some cities do not allow certain kitchen facilities such as ovens, stoves, or refrigerators

 - They can’t be rented or occupied by anyone other than residents of the existing property

 - They can’t be used for business purposes

 - Properties with less than one acre of land can only have a maximum of two accessory structures

 - Accessory buildings can’t exceed 75% of the square footage of the main property

 There are several outdoor structures that can be considered to be accessory structures alongside outdoor kitchens.
 Below is a list of examples of other accessory structures that you may come across in backyards at residential properties: